Olivier Pla: GP2 Series

-In 2005 he raced in the inaugural GP2 Series season for David Price Racing.
+In 2005, Pla raced in the inaugural GP2 Series season for David Price Racing.
 In the early part of the season he stalled on the grid several times — some blamed the GP2 cars for the high number of stallings, while others noticed that the same drivers seemed to be affected regularly.
 In another race his team mate selected reverse instead of first gear and went backwards into Pla's car.
 However, he took advantage of the reverse grid system to finish eighth in Race One and thus take pole for Race Two twice (at Hockenheim and Silverstone), winning both those races to finish 11th in the championship.
 He remained with DPR for 2006, but was dropped mid-season after running out of sponsorship, after a difficult period which saw him score no points and injure his hand in Monaco.

 Pla at the 2021 24 Hours of Le Mans.

-In 2007, he competed in the German Porsche Carrera Cup.
+In 2007, Pla competed in the German Porsche Carrera Cup.
 However, he was recalled to DPR in the latter stages of the GP2 season to replace the injured Christian Bakkerud.
 In 2008, he moved to sports car racing, driving a Lola Le Mans Prototype in the Le Mans Series and 24 Hours of Le Mans.